Variational quantum algorithm for ergotropy estimation in quantum many-body batteries: Technical details of the optimization

 \section{Technical details of the optimization}

 All quantum simulations were performed using the Qiskit python library \cite{Qiskit} and the Qiskit Runtime Estimator primitive.
 In all shot-based simulations, expectation values were estimated using 2048 shots.
-Furthermore, we employed readout error mitigation implemented in Qiskit in all simulations that were subject to noise.
+Furthermore, we employed readout error mitigation implemented in Qiskit in all simulations that were subject to noise. {The calibration data of the \texttt{ibm\_perth} device that was used for the hardware experiments is shown in Table~\ref{tab:perth}.} {The ansatz used for the time-evolved state in the p-VQD algorithm was the hardware efficient ansatz.
+This circuit is comprised of repeated layers of single qubit rotations followed by entangling CNOT gates.
+The CNOT gates are applied successively on pairs of neighboring qubits (see Fig.~\ref{fig:diagram}(b) for a single repetition of the ansatz circuit in the case of $M=3$ qubits).
+The hardware efficient ansatz is used for the passive state optimization as well. }